Meet Miss Bel Air 2021!

-The Bel Air Independence Day Committee, Inc., the non-profit, all-volunteer group that produces the parade, fireworks and all other events in the Town of Bel Air each July 4, announces that Chiamaka Ezeonyebuchi has been named Miss Bel Air Independence Day 2020.
+The Bel Air Independence Day Committee, Inc., the non-profit, all-volunteer group that produces the parade, fireworks and all other events in the Town of Bel Air each July 4, announces that Chiamaka Ezeonyebuchi, who was named Miss Bel Air Independence Day 2020, retains her title throughout 2021, in keeping with the decisions of the Miss Maryland Pageant in light of the COVID-19 Pandemic.

 Ms. Ezeonyebuchi, a native of Maryland, received a Bachelor of Science Degree in Business Management from Salisbury University on the Eastern Shore.
 In high school and college she was inducted into the Phi Eta Sigma Honor Society, included in the Franklin P. Purdue Business School Dean's List, and received the Stuart & Cora Wild Scholarship and the Senator Ulysses Currie (Maryland retired State Senator) Scholarship.
 At Salisbury University she received the A. K. Talbot Leadership Award, the Robert E. Lovely Resident Assistant Leadership Award, was a Salisbury University Cultural Laureate, and was President of the Salisbury University African Student Association.
 She currently serves as a founding Board Member of the Young Professionals Employee Resource Group in her company, and as President of Umu Igbo Unite DMV chapter.